-Theme: Consumer Awareness Module Topic: Avoiding Scams and Fraud
+Theme: Banking Module Topic: Avoiding Scams and Fraud

 Listening CLB Level: 5/6 Speaking CLB Level: 5/6 Reading CLB Level: 5/6 Writing CLB Level: 5/6 Real-World Task Goals Listen to a video explaining different kinds of scams.
 Share an experience of fraud with a friend.
 Read about how to prevent fraud and different kinds of scams.
 Write about a recent scam experience to spread awareness about Canadian scams.
-Context/ Background Information entity theft, credit card fraud, roop police and consumer protection anada Revenue Agency (CRA).
+Context/ Background Information Different types of fraud (e.g., identity theft, credit card fraud, robo-calls); give and receive advice on how to protect oneself against fraud; reporting fraud to police and consumer protection agencies; techniques that scammers use (e.g., playing on emotions); paying taxes and Canada Revenue Agency (CRA).
 Competency Areas and Statements Comprehending Information CLB 5/6 Understand descriptive or narrative monologues or presentations on generally familiar and relevant topics.
 Sharing Information CLB 5/6 Ask for and give information related to routine daily activities in one on one interactions (for CLB 6, in some detail, and in small group interactions).
 Comprehending Information CLB 5/6 Understand simple to moderately complex descriptive or narrative texts on familiar topics.
 Sharing Information CLB 5/6 Relate a familiar sequence of events, or a description of a person, object or routine (for CLB 6, a detailed description).
 CLB 5: 1 paragraph CLB 6: 1-2 connected paragraphs

-Theme: Consumer Awareness Module Topic: Avoiding Scams and Fraud
+Theme: Banking Module Topic: Avoiding Scams and Fraud

-' Listening Speaking Reading Writing CLB Level: 5/6 CLB Level: 5/6 CLB Level: 5/6 CLB Level: 5/6 Language Focus: ulary to describe fraud and scam nat show the relationship betwee use and effect markers.
-Use grammar structures to give advice (modals).
-Recognize format of newspaper articles and service text.
-Use paragraph structure: topic sentence, supporting details, and transitions.
-Use proper sentence structure.
-Language and Learning Strategies Use paralinguistic clues (visuals) for making inferences to guess and predict.
-Use background knowledge to aid in comprehension.
-Use clarification strategies to confirm understanding such as confirming information and paraphrasing.
-Use strategies for developing, organizing and telling an event.
-Use background knowledge to help understand the text.
+- F Listening CLB Level: 5/6 Speaking CLB Level: 5/6 Reading CLB Level: 5/6 Writing CLB Level: 5/6 Language Focus: - abulary to describe fraud and a that show the relationship b Use grammar structures to give advice (modals). - Language and Learning Strategies Use paralinguistic clues (visuals) for making inferences to guess and predict.
+Use background knowledge to aid in comprehension. strategies to confirm Use background knowledge to help understand the text.
 Recognize layout (e.g., newspaper articles, service messages) to find key information.
 Use pre-writing strategies, e.g. develop a timeline to help sequence events.
 Use a checklist to proofread work.
 Read writing aloud to listen for errors.
-Considerations for ESL for ALL None at CLB Stage 2 Assessment Task Listen to a YouTube scam video and answer comprehension questions.
+Assessment Tasks Listen to a YouTube scam video and answer comprehension questions.
 Tell a classmate about an experience with a scam.
 Read about a scam and answer comprehension questions.
 Write a paragraph(s) explaining a scam experience for a class/school newsletter.